 If you only need a little guidance to implement your plan, the LAC will help you understand the plan and your options.
 Once you are connected to supports it’s likely that the LAC will then step back and allow you to manage your relationship with supports.

 If it’s clear in the planning process that you will need a higher level of support to implement your plan, Support Coordination will usually be funded in the plan.
 The level of funding will vary based on what the NDIA decides is reasonable and necessary.
-You will then need to choose their Support Coordination provider from a list of possible options.
+You will then need to choose a Support Coordination provider from a list of possible options.
 Depending on where you live, this could be a long list.
+Before you choose you may want to spend some time researching who provides Support Coordination in your area and how can they best support you to implement your plan.

 Support Coordination is there to make sure you get the most out of your plan.
 They will try to help you build capacity and confidence to make more decisions and have more conversations about your supports.